 Archery is an incredibly safe sport as long as a straightforward set of rules is applied.
 For both indoor and outdoor venues, the space used should not allow access to the general public except at specific and defined points.
 Normally, sites with a public right of way should be avoided.
 Temporary fences and cordons can be erected, and doors can be locked in indoor venues to ensure safety.

-Archery is suitable for all ages.
 For primary aged children we have a soft version of the sport with arrows fitted with suction cups instead of points.
+It has been designed so it can be delivered by non-archers and there is no training required.

 As well as all of the necessary equipment, the Arrows Archery pack includes supporting literature consisting of a Guide for Teachers and activity cards.
 Short videos are available to provide further assistance of the different games that can be played.
 Around 3,000 schools currently take part in the Arrows programme.